 Bermondsey Antiques Market Buying Tips

-If you want to snap up a bargain or treasure then you need to arrive early.
-Get there just before 6pm because the market gets set up very quickly.
-Antique buyers and keen collectors will certainly get there early to buy up the best pieces.
-The traders seem happy to do you a deal which is good.
-I bought a vintage camera and we were looking at a Chinese decorated tin and a pack of playing cards and the stall owner gave us a great price.
+If you want to snap up a bargain or treasure, then you need to arrive early.
+Get there just before 6 am because the market gets set up very quickly.
+Antique buyers and keen collectors will undoubtedly get there first to buy up the best pieces.
+The traders seem happy to do you a good deal.
+I bought a vintage camera, and we were looking at a Chinese decorated tin, and a pack of playing cards and the stall owner gave us a great price.

 Bermondsey Antiques Market Information

-To find out more about the market visit the Sherman and Waterman Website.
-Read the market history section on the website which is very interesting.
+To find out more about the market, visit the Bermondsey Square Website.
 The address is Bermondsey Square, London SE1 3UN.
 The nearest stations are London Bridge (Northern and Jubilee lines plus the train station), Bermondsey (Jubilee line) and Borough (Northern line).
-This market is hosted on Fridays from 6am until 2pm.
-Much of the market is in outside so take an umbrella if rain is predicted.
-There is one part of the market inside so make sure you also explore that.
+This market is hosted on Fridays from 6 am until 2 pm.
+Much of the market is outside so take an umbrella if rain is predicted.
+There is one part of the market inside, so make sure you also explore that.
 It’s a great place to browse so put it on your to-do list!
 You might want to read my Ten Things To Do In Bermondsey List for more places to visit where you are in the vicinity.

 Author: Homegirl London.
 Photographs: Homegirl London.
 Thanks: Homeboy for visiting with me.